Greece to 'shut the door' to migrants not entitled to asylum, PM says

 Prime Minister Kyriakos Mitsotakis told parliament he had approved the hiring of 400 guards at Greece’s land border with Turkey and another 800 guards for its islands.
 Greece will also upgrade its sea patrolling operations, he said.

-On Wednesday, the conservative government elected in July announced plans to shut overcrowded refugee camps on islands and replace them with more restrictive holding centers.
+On Wednesday, the conservative government elected in July announced plans to shut overcrowded refugee camps on islands and replace them with more restrictive holding centres.

 “Welcome in Greece are only those we choose.
 Those who are not welcomed will be returned,” Mitsotakis said.
 “We will permanently shut the door to illegal human traffickers, to those who want to enter although they are not entitled to asylum.”